MSt and MPhil in History

 This eight week module will allow students to study modern social protest movements in comparative perspective.
 There will be an opportunity to study the tactics, ideology and structures of a wide range of progressive and conservative social movements, and the connections between them.
 Social movements may include abolition, African American rights, women's rights, Native American rights, gay rights, and the struggle for environmental justice.
 Students will also be able to choose to study lesser known social movements.
 Attention will be given to grassroots activists and the responses of those in power, and to the links between American social movements and protest abroad.

-The Option is examined by two 4-5000-word essays or one 8-10,000-word one, submitted shortly after the end of Hilary Term.
+The Option papers is examined by either one extended essay of between 8,000 and 10,000 words, or two extended essays of between 4,000 and 5,000 words, submitted shortly after the end of Hilary Term.

 Besides the formal elements of the course, Master’s students are encouraged to take a full part in the rich seminar programmes available in the Faculty, in TORCH – the Oxford research centre for the Humanities – and in the University more widely.
 More information on Oxford’s resources for graduate study can be found on the Admissions pages.